MicrosoftDocs/well-architected/well-architected/azure-vmware/infrastructure.md

 # Infrastructure and provisioning considerations for Azure VMware Solution workloads

 This article discusses the infrastructure design area of an Azure VMware Solution offering, which refers to the foundational layer.
 This layer supports the compute, storage, and networking capabilities that you need to run VMware vSphere workloads efficiently and reliably.
-This article also explains how to use the VMware software-defined datacenter (SDDC) stack for resilience, security, scalability, automation, and disaster recovery.
-The SDDC stack includes:
+This article also explains how to use the VMware software-defined data center (SDDC) stack for resilience, security, scalability, automation, and disaster recovery.
+The VMware SDDC stack includes:

-- VMware ESXi.
+- VMware ESXi
-- VMware vCenter Server.
+- VMware vCenter Server
-- VMware NSX-T Data Center.
+- VMware NSX-T Data Center
-- VMware vSAN.
+- VMware vSAN
-- VMware HCX (optional).
+- VMware HCX (optional)
-- VMware SRM (optional).
+- VMware SRM (optional)

 ## Calculate business targets